Gas Exchange in Humans

 Single-celled organisms simply exchange gases across their body surface due to their large surface area to volume ratio.

-Gas exchange in insects involves a tracheal system (tracheae, tracheoles and spiracles).
-Gas can exchange by diffusion, as when cells respire they use up oxygen and produce carbon dioxide, creating a concertation gradient from the tracheoles to the atmosphere.
+Gas exchange in insects involves a tracheal system (trachea, tracheoles and spiracles).
+Gas can exchange by diffusion, as when cells respire they use up oxygen and produce carbon dioxide, creating a concentration gradient from the tracheoles to the atmosphere.
 The second method of gas exchange is mass transport, in which an insect contracts and relaxes their abdominal muscles to move gases on mass.
 When the insect is in flight the muscle cells start to respire anaerobically to produce lactate.
 This lowers the water potential of the cells, and therefore water moves from the tracheoles into the cells by osmosis.
 This decreases the volume in the tracheoles and as a result more air from the atmosphere is draw in.

 Fish exchange gases across their gills.
 Gills are made of gill lamellae and filaments and the process is dependent on the counter-current principle.
 Gill filaments are stacked at right angles to the gill lamellae to increase surface area.